hail-is/hail/dev-docs/hail-query/linalg/block-matrix-lowering.md

-If a context requires non-trivial computation, such as in `ValueToBlockMatrix` which creates an arbitrary NDArray, the computation itself should be stored as a broadcast value and a reference to that value used in the context IR itself.
+If a context requires non-trivial computation, such as in `ValueToBlockMatrix` which creates an arbitrary NDArray, the computation itself should be stored as a global value and a reference to that value used in the context IR itself.
+(It will not be broadcast unless needed in distributed computation.)

 # lowering value IRs with BlockMatrixStages